-There is limited onsite parking on site (refer to vehicle tracking drawing (221111-CON-XX-00-DR-C-6000), however parking is available at Hatfield station car park.
+There is limited onsite parking on site, however parking is available at Hatfield station car park.
 Contractors will be required to drop tools and equipment off to site to then go and park off site returning at the end of the day if required for collections.